President- Mary Cross

 Proceeds help fund concerts, children’s events, and summer reading club prizes for the library.

-Clean up before the holidays and get a tax break for helping the Hancock County Public Library.
-On Monday, December 15, drop off your gently used books, DVDs, and music CDs at the side delivery entrance (northeast corner) of the library in Greenfield between 9 a.m. and 5 p.m.
+Make room at home and get a tax break for helping the Hancock County Public Library.
+On Monday, February 22, drop off your gently used books, DVDs, and music CDs at the side delivery entrance (northeast corner) of the library in Greenfield between 9:00 AM and 5:00 PM.
 A volunteer will assist when someone rings the bell.
 Please request your tax receipt at the same time.

 Because of limited space, donations can only be made on specified dates.